 Orient - Bridgewater is a very small town located in the state of Iowa.
-With a population of 1,611 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
-Orient - Bridgewater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,588 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
+Much of the housing stock in Orient - Bridgewater was built prior to World War II, making it one of the older and more historic towns in the country.

-Orient - Bridgewater is a blue-collar town, with 38.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Orient - Bridgewater is generally considered to be a blue-collar town.
+38.07% of the Orient - Bridgewater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Orient - Bridgewater is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Orient - Bridgewater who work in management occupations (22.75%), office and administrative support (9.66%), and healthcare (9.66%).

 Because of many things, Orient - Bridgewater is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Orient - Bridgewater really has some of the features that families look for when choosing a good community to raise children.
 Is Orient - Bridgewater perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Orient - Bridgewater doesn't have a public transportation system that people use for their commute.
+Orient - Bridgewater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Orient - Bridgewater is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Orient - Bridgewater have a bachelor's degree or advanced degree.
+The education level of Orient - Bridgewater citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.41% of adults 25 and older in Orient - Bridgewater have a college degree.

 The per capita income in Orient - Bridgewater in 2022 was $42,774, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,096 for a family of four.
 However, Orient - Bridgewater contains both very wealthy and poor people as well.